 The following guidelines should help you compose concrete, convincing messages:

 - Use specific facts and figures.

 - Put action in your verbs

-- Choose vivid image building words.
+- Choose vivid image-building words.

 Consideration refers to the ‘YOU’ attitude, sympathy, the human touch, and understanding of human nature.
-Also, consideration means creating every message by reading reader’s mind; try to put yourself in their place.
+Also, consideration means creating every message by reading the reader’s minds; try to put yourself in their place.
 You are considerate, you do not lose your temper, you do not accuse and you do not charge them without facts.
 The thoughtful consideration is also called “you-attitude”.

-You should try to visualize your readers their desires problems emotions circumstances and possible reactions to your request.
+You should try to visualize your readers desires problems emotions circumstances and possible reactions to your request.

 - Always Focus on the “You” description instead of “I” and “We”.

 - Show the audience the benefit or interest in the receiver.